Plan Your Visit

 |Featuring a map, zoo highlights and a full list of buildings and attractions, the Lincoln Park Zoo visitor guide has everything you need to plan your visit.
 Print it at home or pick one up at Gateway Pavilion!|

-In the next stage of construction for Regenstein Macaque Forest, the West Gate will close beginning Thursday, February 20.
+The West Gate is closed as construction proceeds for Regenstein Macaque Forest.
 Guests coming to the zoo via Stockton Drive can still enter near Cafe Brauer and the Lincoln Park Conservatory.

 For Your Convenience